 While he wasn’t doing anything unusual, the combination of poor foot support, repetitive pounding and poor nutrition had conspired to produce a hairline crack in the second metatarsal bone in his right foot.

 Thinning Bones Can’t Carry the Weight

 It’s not just runners who suffer stress fractures.
 Patients with rheumatoid arthritis; those who spend long hours on their feet; and people with metabolic bone disease or neuropathy are also vulnerable to this condition.
 Diabetics may not be aware they have stress fractures if the nerves in their feet are damaged.

 There are 26 bones in your feet, and most of the time they do their job without complaint.
 The five long bones in the mid-foot area, called metatarsals, are most prone to hairline fractures.
 These are bones that connect the ankle to the toes.

 The first mention of stress fracture in the medical literature is from thousands of years ago, when Aristotle described the condition.
-Nowadays, we perform a physical exam, asking the patient about her medical history and lifestyle.
+Nowadays, we perform a physical exam, asking the patient about his medical history and lifestyle.
 An MRI, CT scan or bone scan are used to confirm the diagnosis.